aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/510_Scenario/intro.md

 ![tf-state](/images/andyt/cluster-build.jpg)

-#### Adding customised managed worker nodes
+#### Adding customized managed worker nodes

-In this stage we deploy a private node group using a launch template, a specific AMI and a customised user data to install the SSM agent.
+In this stage we deploy a private node group using a launch template, a specific AMI and a customized user data to install the SSM agent.

 ![tf-state](/images/andyt/nodeg-build.jpg)

 #### Configure the worker nodes to use advanced networking

-This stage changes the worker nodes int he node group so this will use the seondary CIDR address range for pods running in the EKS cluster.
+This stage changes the worker nodes int he node group so this will use the secondary CIDR address range for pods running in the EKS cluster.

 ![tf-state](/images/andyt/adv-net-nodes.png)